-- Registration fee waived for up to 4 career events during the academic year. - Additional incidentals for each career fair waived, including up to 8 additional participant fees, an extra table at your booth, and electrical access. - Priority placement at in-person and virtaul career fairs. - Corporate logo displayed on the Seminole Futures entrance display and your career fair booth signage - Full page ad in the Career Guide, distributed to FSU students throughout the academic year, and special recognition on the Seminole Futures student fair guide. - Corporate logo displayed on The Career Center website at career.fsu.edu/Current-Partners and in NoleNetwork - Corporate logo displayed on flat screen TVs throughout the Dunlap Success Center. - Organizational spotlight in our student newsletter and via social media outlets. - Access to Résumé Books (an online database of résumés). - Preferred participation in speaker panels/forums, workshops, classes, and mock interviews. - Use of the Dunlap Success Center for information sessions and receptions. - Membership on The Career Center Advisory Board. - Membership in the Employer-in-Residence Program.
+- Registration fee waived for up to five career events during the academic year. - Additional incidentals for each career fair waived, including up to eight additional participant fees, an extra table at your booth, and electrical access. - Priority placement at in-person and virtual career fairs. - Corporate logo displayed on the Seminole Futures entrance display and your career fair booth signage. - Full-page ad in the Career Guide, distributed to FSU students throughout the academic year, and special recognition on the Seminole Futures student fair guide. - Corporate logo displayed on The Career Center website at career.fsu.edu/Current-Partners and in NoleNetwork. - Corporate logo displayed on flat-screen TVs throughout the Dunlap Success Center. - Organizational spotlight in our student newsletter and via social media outlets. - Access to Résumé Books (an online database of résumés). - Preferred participation in speaker panels/forums, workshops, classes, and mock interviews. - Use of the Dunlap Success Center for information sessions and receptions. - Membership in the Employer-in-Residence Program.